QuiqueCrespo/ComputationalLogic/prolexa/prolog/Report.md

-# Existential quantifier
+# Report
+Authors: Enrique Crespo and Omar Emara

 ## Grammar

-### Transitive predicates

-We first have to define the syntactic and grammatical structure of the sentences.
-For this part we have defined sentences with transitive, intransitive and nominal predicates.
-The program handles sentences in this way:
+We first have to define the syntactic and grammatical structure of the sentences, since they are the contact point between the user and prolexa.
+In order to enable the interaction to be meaningful we must define the main types of sentences and their respective logical representations.
+Therefore, we have defined sentences with transitive, intransitive and nominal predicates and their corresponding logical representations, as follows:

 - Nominal predicates:
   - Singular: Toby is a dog => dog(toby):-true.